- Home

 Grade 9-12

 View on concept mapTwo or more equations sharing the same variables, where the solution must satisfy all equations simultaneously.
-Models situations with multiple conditions to satisfy at once.
+Systems of equations model situations with multiple constraints β budgeting with multiple expenses, mixing solutions in chemistry, or finding where supply meets demand in economics.

 This concept is covered in depth in our complete systems of equations guide, with worked examples, practice problems, and common mistakes.